waxdred/GoHotReload/README.md

 - ```interval```: The interval in seconds at which the program should be checked for changes.
 Default value is 4.

 ## Configuring
-The config.json file is used to define the programs you want to monitor and restart.
+You config multi config.json files is used to define the programs you want to monitor and restart.
 Here's an example of how to fill the config.json file:
 ```json
 [
   {